tldr-pages/tldr/pages/common/git-stripspace.md

 `cat {{path/to/file}} | git stripspace`

-- Trim whitespace and git comments from a file:
+- Trim whitespace and Git comments from a file:

 `cat {{path/to/file}} | git stripspace --strip-comments`

-- Convert all lines in a file into git comments:
+- Convert all lines in a file into Git comments:

 `git stripspace --comment-lines < {{path/to/file}}`